vimota/vimota/content/posts/account-recovery.md

 ## Why Security Keys are Essential

-Hardware security keys (e.g., YubiKeys) provide great protection and are independent from device-based authentication methods.
+Hardware security keys (e.g., [YubiKeys](https://amzn.to/3H93ZIZ)) provide great protection and are independent from device-based authentication methods.
 They’re resilient against phishing and don’t rely on the fragile ecosystem of device logins.

 Since security keys have a different risk profile to personal devices (they're cheap, aren't valueable enough to be stolen, and aren't easily destroyed) they make a great backup to device-based authentication methods.
 Keep multiple security keys stored securely and separately, ensuring you have access even in worst-case scenarios.

+I recommend the cheaper [Yubico C-series NFC](https://amzn.to/3HbiewT), which only support FIDO2 and FIDO rather than OTP, which for personal uses is probably all you need and is more secure!
+FYI, I've linked my Amazon affiliate link in case you want to get that one.

 ## An Ideal Account Security and Recovery Plan